jet2code/arpc-injector/README.md

 ### Errors:
 - **No offsets found:** The offsets contained in `./data/coefficients.txt` were not found in the `FlightSimulator.exe`.
 The default coefficients are always used on the first run so `FlightSimulator.exe's` that are already modified will not work.
 Please revert to a default `FlightSimulator.exe` before proceeding.

 - **FlightSimulator.exe is encrypted:** Some MS Store installations are encrypted which prevents the injector from working properly.
-The injector will quit without modifying the .exe.
-There is no guaranteed solution for obtaining an unencrypted `FlightSimulator.exe`.
+Follow the steps [here](https://github.com/jet2code/arpc-injector/issues/1) to unlock your .exe and try again.

 - **Injector immediately closes when opening:** Ensure the path set in `directory.txt` contains `FlightSimulator.exe` and that you have permission to read AND modify that path.
 This is common for users who set their default `WindowsApps/` or `XboxGames/` installation as their injector directory.
 These folders are heavily protected by Windows and will not grant file system access for the injector, so it is essential you move `FlightSimulator.exe` (with a backup) to Desktop before proceeding.